 We provide buyers with tools to communicate directly with sellers, receive quick responses, negotiate prices, and access multiple payment methods for a convenient checkout experience.
 We curate our buyers' experience to target their specific tastes and preferences and provide them with design inspiration through our expertly merchandised collections and our online editorial publications.
 Our platform calculates a "salability" score for items using machine learning and gives items with a higher likelihood of selling increased priority in buyers' search and browse sort order.
-Additionally, our platform offers pricing insights to show buyers historical pricing data for similar items that have recently sold which can help buyers negotiate, increase confidence, and help in decision-making.
+Additionally, our platform offers pricing insights to show buyers historical pricing data for similar items that have recently sold which can increase buyer confidence and help buyers with decision-making and in negotiations.
 Our customized Private Client and Trade Service teams provide high-touch human support for consumer and Trade Buyers.
 Our buyer services include: